Complex Litigation for Police Officers, Teachers, and Doctors

-Kolman Law has navigated countless highly complex trials on behalf of police officers, teachers, and doctors.
-As a result, these individuals are frequently referred to us so we can help them deal with unique and often sensitive issues.
-Our first priority is to stop any abuse or discrimination and ensure that the situation doesn’t get any worse.
+Kolman Law has navigated countless highly complex trials on behalf of police officers, teachers, firefighters, state employees and doctors.
+As a result, these individuals are frequently referred to us so we can help them deal navigate their unique and often sensitive issues.
+Our first priority is to stop any abuse or discrimination and ensure that their situation doesn’t get any worse.

-Unfortunately, lawyers often jump into situations too quickly, which severely limits their tactical options, allows the other side to seek counsel, makes it more difficult to gather information, and leaves the door open to ongoing abuse.
-In many cases, attorneys can operate more effectively in the shadows when the other side does not know legal counsel has been retained.
+Unfortunately, lawyers often jump into situations too quickly, which can severely limit their tactical options, allows the other side to seek counsel, makes it more difficult to gather information, and leaves the door open to ongoing abuse.
+In many cases, attorneys can operate more effectively in the shadows when the other side is not aware legal counsel has been retained.

-The unfortunate reality is that many issues faced by police officers are political in nature.
-For example, if the chief or some other authority figure dislikes an officer for any reason, they can always invent or find a pretext to discipline the officer.
+The unfortunate reality is that many issues police officers face are political in nature.
+For example, if their Chief or some other authority figure decides an officer is ‘ insubordinate’ or disrespectful.
+Reasons can always be found to discipline an officer.
 Police officers can also be subject to discrimination due to age, gender, pregnancy, race, religion, or country of origin.
-By virtue of what they do, such as patrolling, keeping their patrol car clean, keeping their daily log, writing reports, stopping drivers, traveling around the area they have to patrol, wearing a uniform, and arresting people, officers are vulnerable to writeups for a wide range of pretextual infractions.
+As a result, officers can be written up for a wide range of infractions, from not writing enough tickets, to inadequate reporting in the daily log, to failing to keep their patrol car clean and serviced.

 In some cases, the police department is under pressure to reduce overhead.
 They can save money by targeting older police officers who are entitled to a windfall of money and significant increases in their pension at the end of their careers.
-Officers are sometimes even accused of a crime they did not commit and told to resign under the threat of criminal charges.
-They are then forced to sign confidentiality agreement and release, which prevents them from suing.Teachers
+Officers are very occasionally accused of a crime or infraction they did not commit and told to sign a confidentiality agreement to avoid being charged, which leverages them off the force.

 Doctors often suffer harm caused by their superiors and colleagues.
 Already under enormous pressure, medical students and residents are extremely vulnerable to the whims of their superiors.
-If young doctors say something wrong or claim a patient is receiving poor care, or for no reason at all, they can have their career sabotaged by a single supervisor with an axe to grind.
+If young doctors say something wrong or claim a patient is receiving poor care, they can have their careers sabotaged by a single person with an axe to grind.

 More experienced doctors operating a medical practice as partners often dispute compensation and employment agreements.
 Whistleblowers who report Medicare and Medicaid fraud run the risk of retaliation.
 Throughout their careers, doctors can face different types of discrimination.
 These issues and conflicts are very sensitive and potentially combustible.